rmbolger/Posh-ACME/docs/Plugins/DeSEC.md

 You will need to provide the API token as a SecureString value to `DSCToken`.
 There is an optional `DSCTTL` parameter to use as the TTL of new `TXT` record.
 It defaults to 3600 which seems to be the minimum value allowed by the API.

+!!! warning
-*NOTE: The `DSToken`, `DSTokenInsecure`, and `DSTTL` parameters have been deprecated because they conflicted with another Posh-ACME plugin.
-Please migrate to the newer parameters as they will be removed in the next major version of the module.*
+    The `DSToken`, `DSTokenInsecure`, and `DSTTL` parameters have been deprecated because they conflicted with another Posh-ACME plugin.
+If you are using them, please migrate to the newer parameters as they will be removed in the next major version of the module.

 ```powershell
 $pArgs = @{